sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 "Cmd+e"	"core.edit"
 ```

-What this action $\texttt{edit}$ is really doing is that after you specify an **text-editor**, which you can specify in the configuration file, it'll open whatever you're focusing on within that app.
+What this action `core.edit` is really doing is that after you specify a **text-editor**, which you can specify in the configuration file, it'll open whatever you're focusing on within that app.
 For example, I use [Visual Studio Code](https://code.visualstudio.com/) as
 my primarily IDE, so I define
 ```JSON
 environment {